 As an interesting article in the Guardian newspaper shows, there is no unanimity in these matters.
 Some academics are enthusiastic supporters of student engagement, while others are concerned that students do not have the maturity to determine or judge programme content, and moreover are conflicted as they have a vested interest.

 But these contrasting views demonstrate that, after a couple of decades of higher education reforms of one kind or another, there is little clarity as to what higher education actually is and what it is intended to achieve.
 The student voice is, as most will agree, a vital part of higher education.
 Recognising students as partners in education rather than just the recipients of teaching is a vital pedagogical insight.
 Perhaps it is time to follow this up with a recognition of students as fellow stakeholders in the universities overall.
-The student voice, when encouraged, must be a valuable asset.Explore posts in the same categories: higher education, university
+The student voice, when encouraged, must be a valuable asset.higher education, university

 Tags: studentsYou can comment below, or link to this permanent URL from your own site.